ReaDy-Go: Real-to-Sim Dynamic 3D Gaussian Splatting Simulation for Environment-Specific Visual Navigation with Moving Obstacles

 Sim-to-Real Transfer

 ReaDy-Go demonstrates robust sim-to-real transfer of policies trained solely in simulation (video speed x2).
-ReaDy-Go achieves higher success rates and lower average reaching times than baseline methods in both static and dynamic environments, while baselines use up to 15x more parameters.
+ReaDy-Go achieves higher success rates and lower average reaching times than baseline methods in both static and dynamic environments, although baselines require up to 15x more parameters.

 BibTeX